 This model also comes with active noise-canceling for keeping other outside sounds out.
 You should get up to 10 hours of use on a single charge.
 Finally, this comes with its own charging dock for easy storage and charging.

-The Mpow Pro Trucker Bluetooth headset’s biggest asset is that it’s very affordable.
-You should be able to get this for about $25.
+The Mpow M5 Pro Bluetooth headset’s biggest asset is that it’s very affordable.
+You should be able to get this for less than $40.
 For that price, you can get a lightweight headset that has a 360-degree rotating microphone, so you can always get a comfortable fit.
 It also comes with a very long 12-hour battery life and a decent 10-meter range.

 On the downside, the build quality isn’t quite as good as some other headsets on this list, and it also supports just Bluetooth 2.1.
 That being said, this is an excellent choice for a Bluetooth headset that will last a long time, and won’t hurt your wallet.